emacsmirror/chronometrist/manual.md

 wasamasa, bpalmer, aidalgol, pjb and the rest of #emacs for their tireless help and support

-jwiegley for timeclock.el, which we used as a backend in earlier versions
+jwiegley for `timeclock.el`, which we used as a backend in earlier versions

 blandest for helping me with the name